-Group made subjective judgements;

-- All audit procedures are performed by PwC Australia, consistent with the location of Group management and financial records. - We tailored the scope of our audit taking into account the accounting processes and controls, and the industry in which the Group operates.
+- Our audit focused on where the Group made subjective judgements; for example, significant accounting estimates involving assumptions and inherently uncertain future events. - All audit procedures are performed by PwC Australia, consistent with the location of Group management and financial records. - We tailored the scope of our audit taking into account the accounting processes and controls, and the industry in which the Group operates.